BlueCalculator/Speedy-Giraffe/README.md

 ### Who likes **ADs**? <br>
 <img src="./saw-laptop.gif">

-Now with this Chrome extension, on YouTube or any other video, the controller will set the video content time to video duration skipping the ad completely.
-This is faster and more effective than increasing video speed by 16x as before.
-**Also**, This Chrome extension can manipulate your video.
-Like toggleable fast-forward, skipping forward and backward!
-You can also set different skip amounts and video speed amounts.
+With this Chrome extension, you can now skip ads entirely on YouTube and other video platforms by setting the video content time to the video duration.
+This method is quicker and more efficient than the previous approach of increasing video speed by 16x.
+Additionally, the extension offers various video manipulation features, such as toggleable fast-forward, and the ability to skip forward and backward.
+You can also customize skip intervals and adjust the video playback speed to your preference.

 # USE

-To add to your Chrome you will need to enable developer mode for extensions and load the folder in "load Unpacked."
+To add to your Chrome you will need to enable developer mode for extensions and load the folder in "load Unpacked"

 I'll add more and better features later.